ISISComputingGroup/ibex_developers_manual/Decision-Log.md

 18. Motion setpoints based on bare motors will no longer be supported in IBEX.
 This is to make the code simpler, as we move towards many multiple axes in [#4573](https://github.com/ISISComputingGroup/IBEX/issues/4573) and motion setpoints more robust to motor failure.
 All motors should support the axes record so this should not be a problem.
 For more esoteric motors which need to be used on short notice it is fairly easy to either add a motor axes on top of the motor record by adding something on the form`< $(SM300CONFIG)/axes.cmd` or moving the axis to the required positions in a script.
     - Present: Dom, John, Kathryn, Tom
     - 14/08/2020

+19. Where to put the script generator release download for scientists.
+Decision is to put it in github, upload it to the release page, then create a page to link to it with install instructions (either in git hub or github pages).
+This was chosen because it is likely to be the quickest way of getting something uploaded for people to download, and we need it before cycle.
+Other choice were our external web server or an STFC sit; both of these would have been slow.
+    - Present: John, Tom, Alistair, Kevin, Bish
+    - 2020/08/25